Kenny Chesney back at Gillette Stadium in August 2022

 Chesney is scheduled to return to the Foxboro venue on Aug.
-26 and 27, 2022, concert promoters announced Thursday.
+26 and 27, 2022, concert promoters announced.
 It had previously been announced that the 2021 tour would be canceled due to coronavirus restrictions.

 “When we hit pause on our 2020 tour, I never thought we would go much past the fall, let alone into 2021,” says Chesney, an eight-time Entertainer of the Year.
 “The idea that it would be three years before I would stand in the end zone of Gillette Stadium, where No Shoes Nation was born, wasn’t something any of us could conceive.